A Beginner's Guide to Starting a Veggie Garden

 Finally, remember that failure is experience!

 It’s disheartening when you buy or grow your first plants and they don’t produce well or die.
 However, this in the long run makes you a better gardener.
 No one starts off at an expert level and failure is inevitable; it means you learn what to do differently next time to avoid making the same mistakes.
 Find out the reason why a plant may have failed by bringing a sample or photos of your plant instore for a staff member to diagnose.
 They can tell you what happened, why, and how to prevent it.
+Or you can email The Plant Doctor on https://plantdoctor.co.nz/ send a picture of the problem and they will get back to you with advice.
 Armed with the right information, you can go on to be successful in your veggie garden journey.